wormzer/s3_dir/README.md

 * `dir` - The directory within the bucket where the files will come from
 * `owner` - What you want the local file/directory owner to be set to.
 Defaults to `root`.
 * `group` - What you want the local file/directory group to be set to.
 Defaults to `root`.
 * `mode` - File permissions.
 Created directories will inherit these permissions plus executability.
+Defaults to '0755'
 * `recursive` - Whether parent directories of `name` should be created recursively
 * `access_key_id` - AWS Access Key ID
 * `secret_access_key` - AWS Secret Key